-The NICHE nursing care models can help hospitals improve their care to better meet the needs of their hospitalized older adult patients.
-These models have been implemented and tested at hospitals across the country and have been shown to be effective in improving clinical care and outcomes for older adults during and following hospital admission.
+The NICHE nursing care models can help hospitals improve their care to better meet the needs of their older adult patients.
+These models have been implemented and tested at hospitals across the country and have been shown to be effective in improving clinical care and outcomes for older adult patients.

 At NICHE we view the GRN Model as the foundation for improving geriatric care.
-The underlying goal, improving the geriatric knowledge and expertise of the bedside nurse, is foundational to implementing system-wide improvement in the care of older adult patients.
+The underlying goal, improving the geriatric knowledge and expertise of the bedside nurse, is foundational to implementing system wide improvement in the care of older adult patients.
 GRN model is an educational and clinical intervention model that prepares staff nurses as the clinical resource person on geriatric issues to other nurses on their unit.
 GRNs are trained by geriatric advanced practice nurses to identify and address specific geriatric syndromes such as falls and confusion, and to implement care strategies that discourage the use of restrictive devices and promote patient mobility.
 Using pre- and post-test design, four NICHE sites employing the GRN model found a statistically significant improvement in nurses’ perceptions of caring for the acutely ill older adult following implementation of the NICHE/GRN model.1

 All of the original NICHE sites (see NICHE History) chose to implement the GRN model, and over the last decade, the GRN model has remained as the most frequently implemented NICHE model.
 Thus, the GRN model is often the first step in developing and implementing other systemic geriatric initiatives, including an ACE unit (described below), geriatric case management, transitional care, and geriatric protocol dissemination.

 The following are reasons to implement the GRN model: